Back in 2016, the World Economic Forum predicted that cognitive flexibility would be in the top 10 skills in the workforce for 2020.

 Improving learning skills

-If you’re struggling with difficult changes and want to know more about how understanding your brain can prevent the development of mental health problems, then we encourage you to sign up to our upcoming webinar: What’s on your mind?
+If you’re struggling with difficult changes and want to know more about how understanding your brain can help you to cope with mental health problems.
+Then we encourage you to watch our on demand webinar: What’s on your mind?
 The impact of cognitive insight on mental health.

 All the best, the Cognassist teamPosted on July 15th, 2020